Indefinite Pronouns

 Alternative Indefinite Pronouns

-Alternative indefinite pronouns refer to an item or items that are different from a previously mentioned one.
-They typically indicate the second of two people or things, which is not the one that has already been mentioned or selected.
+Alternative indefinite pronouns refer to an item that is different from a previously mentioned one.
+They typically indicate the second of two people or things, which is different from the one that has already been mentioned or selected.
+These are versatile forms that can be used in affirmative and negative statements as well as questions and can function as both subjects and verb complements.

 'Others' is a plural alternative indefinite pronoun.
 It can be used to refer to both people and things.